Clean Curalo Project

 WHERE IS THIS PROJECT AT?

-As at June 2022, Council is finalising its draft Coastal Management Plan (CMP).
-A date for public exhibition is yet to be confirmed.
+As at March 2023, Council was finalising its draft Coastal Management Plan (CMP).
+The date for public exhibition is estimated to be June 2023.
+This is when the community will be able to givefeedback about Council’s draft plans for the lake.
+The exhibition period and community feedback is critical to making sure the CMP provides the measures necessary to protect and improve Lake Curalo for years to come.
 A finalised CMP is key to attracting large scale funding for remediation works.

 CONNECTION TO ERRA'S MISSION STATEMENT